pentandra/lifepreserver/items/static/blog/putting-the-pieces-together-technology/index.md

 simply adapted from the paper-based system.'[^first-workshop] Throughout the course of us working on this, however, it has become evident that 'from scratch' and 'networked scholarship' mean different things to different people.
-For some on this steering committee (and likely others), this means an incremental realignment of existing platforms and services, some of which have been studied in the [[101]{.oldstyle} Scholarly Innovations project][101 innovations].
+For some on this steering committee (and likely others), this means more of an incremental realignment of existing platforms and services, some of which have been studied in the [[101]{.oldstyle} Scholarly Innovations project][101 innovations].
 But there are also those, myself included, that have been